Koredotcom/web-kore-sdk/docs/integrations/sharepoint/README.md

-# Kore Web SDK integration in Sharepoint:
+# Kore Web SDK integration in Sharepoint
 To integrate Kore Web SDK in SharePoint sites we need to use [SharePoint Framework(SPFx)](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview).

 By developing the [client web part](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/overview-client-side-web-parts) using Single Page Application we will integrate Kore Web SDK.

 ## Below are the steps to integrate using Sharepoint framework(SPFx):
->[!NOTE]
+> [!NOTE]
->It is framework-agnostic, it can be used with any JavaScript framework – React, Angular, Knockout and more.
+> It is framework-agnostic, it can be used with any JavaScript framework – React, Angular, Knockout and more.
 Here we are using React for creating web part.
 You can use any framework or library according to your convenience.

-1. Create a web part using Sharepoint Framework using React by follwoing the instructions given [here](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/build-a-hello-world-web-part)
+1. Create a web part using Sharepoint Framework using React by follwoing the instructions given [here](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/build-a-hello-world-web-part).

    <img width="920" alt="react code screenshot" src="https://github.com/user-attachments/assets/b33658eb-e7b6-4ced-8207-a9c5d8cead74">

-2. Now open the main component .tsx file
+2. Now open the main component .tsx file.

    <img width="928" alt="main component screenshot" src="https://github.com/user-attachments/assets/c1e786de-dfe2-4d53-8ac0-bc735e280be8">

-3. install the Kore Web SDK by following the [instructions](v2/dev?tab=readme-ov-file#-getting-started) in `componentDidMount()` method
+3. Install the Kore Web SDK by following the [instructions](https://github.com/Koredotcom/web-kore-sdk/tree/v2/dev?tab=readme-ov-file#-getting-started) in `componentDidMount()` method.

    <img width="914" alt="sdk snippet" src="https://github.com/user-attachments/assets/d2345b4f-bb27-4fbd-8a3b-d5b3458ee292">

+   Note: You need to install Kore Web SDK in the relevant main file in the framework/library used.

 4. Generate the .sppkg file for the web part by following the [instructions](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn#review-solution-settings).